statpascal/emul99/readme.md

   base directory of Homebrew in the build script "compile-fpc.sh".

-Executing the build script "compile-fpc.sh" generates the binaries "emul99" (the simulator) and "ucsddskman" (a disk image manager for UCSD text files) in the "bin" directory.
+Executing the build script "compile-fpc.sh" generates the binaries "emul99" (the emulator) and "ucsddskman" (a disk image manager for UCSD text files) in the "bin" directory.
 The assembly of the DSR ROMs for the simulated devices and the dummy ROM is optional; these binaries are included in the distribution.

-Changing to the "bin" directory and executing "emul99" starts the simulator with a simple dummy ROM image displaying a message.
+Changing to the "bin" directory and executing "emul99" starts the emulator with a simple dummy ROM image displaying a message.

-The simulator is developed and tested using the following environments:
+The emulator is developed and tested using the following environments:

 - openSuse Tumbleweed (x64): main development system
 - Raspberry Pi OS (Debian bookworm) on Pi 4